MobileFirstLLC/extension-cli/guide/guide/xt-docs.md

 ### Default Configuration

 The CLI uses a documentation configuration file shown below.
 You can override any of these key-value pairs at project level.
-You can also add key-value pairs that are not defined here so long as they are intelligible to [JSDoc](https://jsdoc.app/about-configuring-jsdoc.html).
+You can also add key-value pairs that are not defined here so long as they follow to [JSDoc guidelines](https://jsdoc.app/about-configuring-jsdoc.html).

 ```
 "xtdocs": {